afewmail/afew/docs/source/move_mode.rst

 Rules
 -----

-First you need to specify which folders should be checked for mails that are to be moved (as a whitespace separated list):
+First you need to specify which folders should be checked for mails that are to be moved (as a whitespace separated list).
+Folder names containing whitespace need to be quoted:

 .. code-block:: ini

-    folders = INBOX Junk
+    folders = INBOX Junk "Sent Mail"

 Then you have to specify rules that define move actions of the form